graalvm/workshops/native-image/micronaut-webserver/README.md

 `-Os` enables `-O2` optimizations except those that can increase code or executable size significantly.
 Learn more about different optimization levels in the [Native Image documentation](https://www.graalvm.org/jdk24/reference-manual/native-image/optimizations-and-performance/#optimization-levels).

-To configure the Native Image build and have more manual control over the process, GraalVM team provides the [Native Build Tools](https://graalvm.github.io/native-build-tools/latest/index.html): Maven and Gradle plugins for building native images.
+To configure the Native Image build and have more manual control over the process, GraalVM provides the [Native Build Tools](https://graalvm.github.io/native-build-tools/latest/index.html): Maven and Gradle plugins for building native images.

-The project configuration already contains the [Native Image Maven plugin](https://graalvm.github.io/native-build-tools/latest/index.html) declaration, within a Maven profile.
+The project configuration already contains the [Native Image Maven plugin](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html) declaration, within a Maven profile.
 [Maven profiles](https://maven.apache.org/guides/introduction/introduction-to-profiles.html) are a great way to have different build configurations within a single _pom.xml_ file.

 For convenience, you can have a separate Maven profile for each step, adding the plugin into it.
 This way you can differentiate from the default build, and give a different name for the output file.

-Below is the breakdown of the plugin declaration and build configuration for this step:
+The snippet below shows the profile with the plugin declaration and build configuration for this step:
 ```xml
   <profile>
     <id>dynamic-optimized</id>